Code-Institute-Submissions/comics/README.md

 - [Jinja2](https://en.wikipedia.org/wiki/Jinja_(template_engine))
     - To help with creating the html pages through the site.
 - [jQuery](https://en.wikipedia.org/wiki/JQuery)
-    - Allows for easier JavaScript to be written.
+    - Allows for easier DOM manipulation.
 - [Materialize](https://materializecss.com/)
     - The site uses Materialize to help simplify the structure of the site and make it more responsive.
 - [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework))